adammertel/baptisteries.map/README.md

 * **approximate** when the particular place settlement was not found but a nearby settlement was
-* **ambiguous** when there were more candidates and only one, the most probable, alternative had to be chosen.{' '}
+* **ambiguous** when there were more candidates and only one, the most probable, alternative had to be chosen.

 The degree of certainty of the localisation of a particular baptistery can be displayed under the individual record by clicking on the icon of that particular